Esophagus, gastroesophageal junction, and stomach

 Doctors know that stomach cancer starts when a cell in the stomach develops changes in its DNA.
 A cell’s DNA contains the instructions that tell the cell what to do.
 The changes tell the cell to grow quickly and continue to live when healthy cells die.
 The cells that accumulate form a tumor that can invade healthy tissue and destroy it.
-Over time, cells can break apart and spread (metastasize) to other areas of the body.
-Stomach cancer Treatment in Nizamabad
+Over time, cells can burst and spread (metastasize) to other areas of the body.
+Stomach cancer treatment in Nizamabad

 Factors that increase your risk of stomach cancer include: